 Home study requirements vary among states.
-All prospective adoptive parents, whether they are adopting internationally or domestically, must have a home study done.
-The purpose of the home study is to help the adoption agency, attorneys, court, the state, and foreign countries assess the suitability of the adoptive parents and their home to ensure the child's safety.
+All prospective adoptive parents must have a home study done.
+The purpose of the home study is to help the adoption agency, attorneys, court, and the state assess the suitability of the adoptive parents and their home to ensure the child's safety.
 Because we are a licensed child-placing agency, we are required to follow the Minimum Standards and Guidelines for Child-Placing Agencies in Texas.

 What is a Home Study?

 For you, the home study is an autobiography of your life.
 Information gathered during the interview includes the family background of both adoptive parents.
 The home study follows the Minimum Standards and includes the following assessments:

 - Ages of the prospective adoptive parents

 - History of residence and citizenship